YaoGroup/DIFFICE_jax/paper.md

 data by changing the given viscosity profile and test whether the PINN algorithm can accurately infer the correct viscosity profile from the synthetic data.

-We note that the tutorial example includes only the first four features of pinnIceShelf.
+We note that the tutorial example includes only the first four features of DIFFISH.jax.
 For the last two advanced features: (5) the extended-PINNs approach and (6) the inversion of anisotropic viscosity, well-documented examples using real observational data for selected ice shelves are provided in their corresponding subfolders to help users employ or further generalize the methods.

-The raw data used for the `pinnIceShelf` package are downloaded from NASA MEaSUREs Phase-Based Antarctica Ice Velocity Map, Version 1 [(NSIDC-0754)](https://nsidc.org/data/nsidc-0754/versions/1), for ice velocity and from NASA MEaSUREs BedMachine Antarctica, Version 2
+The raw data used for the `DIFFISH.jax` package are downloaded from NASA MEaSUREs Phase-Based Antarctica Ice Velocity Map, Version 1 [(NSIDC-0754)](https://nsidc.org/data/nsidc-0754/versions/1), for ice velocity and from NASA MEaSUREs BedMachine Antarctica, Version 2